-Unlike some cities, West Burlington isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in West Burlington are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, West Burlington is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, West Burlington is a city of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in West Burlington who work in office and administrative support (21.78%), sales jobs (17.16%), and food service (5.74%).
+There are especially a lot of people living in West Burlington who work in sales jobs (16.92%), office and administrative support (13.05%), and management occupations (7.60%).

 In addition, West Burlington is a college town.
 There are a lot of students in West Burlington attending college, and as a result West Burlington provides a number of services, amenities and opportunities geared to the needs and activities of students.